microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/UpgradeGuide.md

 `Microsoft.Fast.Components.FluentUI` to `Microsoft.FluentUI.AspNetCore.Components`.
 This means you will need to change all `usings` in your code, change your `_Imports.razor`, etc.

+- You no longer need to specify any `HostingModel` in the `AddFluentUIComponents()` service collection extension.
+If it is still in there, remove it.
 - AfterBindValue has been replaced with the native @bind-Value:after
 - FluentToast: Timeout is now in milliseconds
 - FluentToastContainer renamed to FluentToastProvider